Work for Us

 Residence Life seeks talented, outgoing, and hard-working individuals who have an appreciation for and commitment to working effectively with diverse groups of people.
 Student staff appointments are for one academic year and selection for these positions occurs in the first half of spring semester.

-RAs are upper-class undergraduate students who work for Residence Life.
+RAs are upper-class undergraduate students (sophomore and above) who work for Residence Life.
 The mission of Residence Life is to enable student success by creating and supporting welcoming, safe, and inclusive residential communities.
-The RAs help us to achieve this mission by assisting residents as they adjust to living on campus, develop a sense of community among residents, and monitor the safety and security of the building.
-Throughout the year, RAs plan programs for residents, talk with residents about events occurring on campus, assist students in the adjustment to campus living, and ensure that residents are familiar with Housing policies and procedures.
+The RAs help us to achieve this mission by assisting residents as they adjust to living on campus, developing a sense of community among residents, and monitoring the safety and security of the residence halls.
+Throughout the year, RAs plan programs for residents, talk with residents about events occurring on campus, assist students in the adjustment to campus living, and ensure that residents are familiar with policies and procedures.

-RAs work about 20 hours per week and are on duty one or two times a week.
-During the academic year, RAs are responsible for building community, mediating conflicts, and encouraging healthy habits with a group of residents.
+RAs work about 20 hours per week and are on duty one or two times a week, including some weekends.
+During the academic year, RAs are responsible for building community, mediating conflicts, and encouraging healthy habits with residents.
 RAs help residents understand University policies and procedures and encourage residents to get involved.
-RAs must attend successfully complete all training requirements, including spring and fall training, prior to and while serving in the RA position.
-RAs report directly to a Graduate Assistant Coordinator and work with a team of other RAs to conduct duty rounds of residence halls in their neighborhood.
+RAs must successfully complete all training requirements, including spring and fall training, prior to and while serving in the RA position.
+RAs report directly to a Graduate Area Coordinator and work with a team of other RAs to conduct duty rounds of residence halls in their neighborhood.
 All RAs must move into their placement for 2015-2016 by July 25th to begin Fall Training.

 RA candidates must live on campus at Auburn for one semester before applying (current freshman living on campus may apply for positions for the following academic year); have at least a 2.50 GPA; and be in good conduct standing with Residence Life and Auburn University.
 Undergraduate transfer students who were RAs at another campus may have Auburn's residency requirement waived.

-RAs receive a single room at no cost and a meal plan.
+RAs receive a single room and a meal plan at no cost.

-RA applications are available in mid-November and must be submitted by January 21, 2015.
-Qualified candidates must be available to participate in RA interview days on February 6, 7 or 8.
-Decision letters will be sent to all candidates on February 28th and students offered positions must respond by March 6th.
+RA applications are available November 12th and must be submitted by January 21, 2015.
+Qualified candidates must be available to participate in RA interview days on February 5th or 8th.
+Decision letters will be sent to all candidates on March 6th and students offered positions must respond by March 13th.

 During the academic year, the live-in GACs are responsible for overseeing one to seven residence halls and supervising the RA staff.
 GACs also meet with residents who are involved in violations of residence hall policies and help plan activities for residents.